sgngr/tv-m036/README.md

 - VLC media player

     It is used to play audio and video stream.
+VLC developments packages are also to be installed.

 - Python >= 3.7